d2l-ai/d2l-en/chapter_deep-learning-computation/read-write.md

 ## Gluon Model Parameters

-Saving individual weight vectors (or other NDArray tensors) is useful but it gets very tedious if we want to save (and later load) an entire model.
+Saving individual weight vectors (or other ndarray tensors) is useful but it gets very tedious if we want to save (and later load) an entire model.
 After all, we might have hundreds of parameter groups sprinkled throughout.
 Writing a script that collects all the terms and matches them to an architecture is quite